Anwar Ibrahim's Malaysia

 Couverture du livre "Anwar Ibrahim" de Khoo Boo Teik, 2023 © Strategic Information and Research Development Centre (SIRD)

-Discussant: Li Yang - ZEW (Leibniz Centre for European Economic Research, Mannheim), Germany
+Speaker: Li Yang - ZEW (Leibniz Centre for European Economic Research in Mannheim)

 Read his article: Income inequality among different ethnic groups: the case of Malaysia (IRASEC)

-• Presentation by Khoo Boo Teik : "Anwar Ibrahim: Seeking and Exercising Power"
+• Presence of Khoo Boo Teik : "Anwar Ibrahim: Seeking and Exercising Power"

 In November 2022, Anwar Ibrahim came to power as the 10th Prime Minister of Malaysia.
 He heads his Pakatan Harapan (Pact of Hope) coalition which is joined by the former ruling United Malays National Organisation (UMNO), and two groups from Sabah and Sarawak.
 This multiethnic coalition is opposed by a rising Parti Islam SeMalaysia (Pan Malaysian Islamic Party) and a small Parti Pribumi Bersatu Malaysia.
 The presentation looks at Anwar's dissident politics before he became the Prime Minister.
 It discusses the compromises he made with the Malay royalty, UMNO, and the Sarawakian coalition, which stabilise his regime but restrict his scope of freedom.
 The presentation briefly reviews Anwar's administrative moves to stay in power and asks: Is this rule by a 'coalition of coalitions' the new organisational norm in Malaysian politics, or does it signify the loss of the past reformist zeal of Anwar's politics?

-by Khoo Boo Teik - Professor Emeritus, National Graduate Institute for Policy Studies, Research Fellow Emeritus, IDE-JETRO, Japan
+Khoo Boo Teik - Professor Emeritus, National Graduate Institute for Policy Studies, Research Fellow Emeritus, IDE-JETRO

 Read his articles: L'irrémédiable fragilité d'al-mizan (David Delfolie and Anas Idrissi-Gusinde, in L'Asie du Sud-Est 2025 - Bilan, enjeux et perspectives, IRASEC, February 2025) and Not all roads lead to Medina (L'Asie du Sud-Est 2024 - Bilan, enjeux et perspectives, IRASEC, February 2024).